fayepal/fayepal.com/content/blog/booths-in-the-new-normal-fosdem2021/index.md

 ## 2. Promote aggressively on social media

-If most of the conference goers are active on social or it’s as free as FOSDEM where people can easily become attendees, make sure you have a small plan to promote your booth and your activities there.
+If most of the conference goers are active on social, make sure you have a small plan to promote your booth and your activities there.
+Use the keywords and hashtags that attendees would look out for and jump into the bandwagon.
+Take advantage of this situation especially if the event is as free as FOSDEM where people can easily become attendees.
+But of course, don't spam unnecessarily.

 You can publish your schedule days before and amplify it by posting about your schedule for the day, what is going on and what’s next.
 If you can, post about the small details of what’s happening right now in your booth.
 Don’t forget to tell people how to join, and make it as simple as possible.